chhewangsrp/django-mvt/README.md

-## Django application skeleton deployed to Kubernetes
+## Django application skeleton deployed to Kubernetes for local development

-This application skeleton serves as the base for a django application deployed to minikube kubernetes cluster.
+This application skeleton serves as the base for a Django application deployed to minikube Kubernetes cluster.

-Things to note is that the application architecture includes django & gunicorn, nginx, and postgresql.
+Things to note is that the application architecture includes Django & gunicorn, nginx, and Postgresql.

-The local deployment involves 3 pods, each of which contains the following: nginx, postgresql, django & gunicorn
+The local deployment involves 3 pods, each of which contains the following: nginx,
+PostgreSQL,
+Django & gunicorn

 ![screenshot](minikube-django-architecture.png)

 To get started, clone this repository and run the following commands:

-###### Note: This Readme assumes that you have docker engine running and docker-compose, minikube, and kubectl installed and configured.
+##### Note: This Readme assumes that you have the docker engine running and docker-compose, minikube, and kubectl installed and configured.

 ### Prerequisites